stanichor/stanichor.github.io/_posts/2025-06-19-empathizing-systemizing-theory.md

 ## The Association Between Autism and Empathizing/Systemizing

-If autism is caused by “extreme systemizing,” we would expect the systemizing quotient (SQ) to be strongly and positively correlated with the autism quotient (AQ).
+If autism is caused by "extreme systemizing," we would expect the systemizing quotient (SQ) to be strongly and positively correlated with the autism quotient (AQ).
 But most studies find a much stronger negative correlation between the empathizing quotient (EQ) and the AQ, and only a weak positive correlation between the SQ and AQ.
-- In [Morsanyi et al. 2012](https://www.wellesu.com/10.1111/j.2044-8295.2011.02089.x), the EQ has a partial correlation of –0.45 with the AQ; the SQ has a partial correlation of +0.10.
+- In [Morsanyi et al. 2012](https://www.wellesu.com/10.1111/j.2044-8295.2011.02089.x), the EQ has a partial correlation of -0.45 with the AQ; the SQ has a partial correlation of +0.10.
 - In [Svedholm-Häkkinen et al. 2018](https://www.sciencedirect.com/science/article/pii/S1697260017300698), the EQ has a correlation of -0.66 with the AQ; the SQ has a correlation of +0.11.
 - In [Pan et al. 2022](https://www.researchgate.net/profile/Xiuhong-Li-5/publication/361417907_Empathizing_systemizing_empathizing-systemizing_difference_and_their_association_with_autistic_traits_in_children_with_autism_spectrum_disorder_with_and_without_intellectual_disability/links/62bbb9ce60e77b7db83bb2c6/Empathizing-systemizing-empathizing-systemizing-difference-and-their-association-with-autistic-traits-in-children-with-autism-spectrum-disorder-with-and-without-intellectual-disability.pdf), autistic children differ from controls by 1.75 SD on the SQ and 0.73 SD on the EQ.
 - In [Sindermann et al. 2019](https://www.frontiersin.org/journals/psychiatry/articles/10.3389/fpsyt.2019.00307/full), partial correlations with AQ: